microsoftgraph/msgraph-training-dotnet/tutorial/05-add-ms-graph.md

     );
     ```

 1. Save all of your changes and run the app.
-Choose the **List calendar events** option to see a list of the user's events.
+Choose the **View this week's calendar** option to see a list of the user's events.

     ```Shell
     Welcome Lynne Robbins!